 A girl from the Bronx

-For 18 years, I ran investment legal for Notre Dame's endowment as it grew from $5 billion to $22 billion.
-And I saw what the right legal infrastructure makes possible — faster closes, better terms, and an investment office that moves without hesitation.
+For 18 years, I ran investment legal for Notre Dame's endowment as it grew from $5 billion to $22 billion, and I saw what the right legal infrastructure makes possible: faster closes, better terms, and an investment office that moves without hesitation.

 I founded Endowment Legal Services for them.